jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM.rst

 .. note::

-   If the arm is folded and you can't access the surface to stick the holder, you can let it hang until you can power the arm and release the brakes.
+   If the arm is folded, and you can't access the surface to stick the holder, you can let it hang until you can power the arm and release the brakes.
 Alternatively, you can force the arm to move despite the brakes.
-This is not something you should do too often but it can help during the setup: `YouTube video <https://www.youtube.com/shorts/wBXQduLbHdE>`_.
+This is not something you should do too often, but it can help during the setup: `YouTube video <https://www.youtube.com/shorts/wBXQduLbHdE>`_.

 Usage